kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 Instructional Reasoning transforms both into deterministic instructional intent.

 Instructional Reasoning represents the decision-making process of the governed instructional engine.
-It evaluates current student evidence, interprets that evidence within the instructional framework, determines the student's present instructional situation, and selects the appropriate instructional response.
+It evaluates Current Student Artifact, interprets that evidence within the instructional framework, determines the student's present instructional situation, and selects the appropriate instructional response.

 Unlike communication, reasoning never attempts to generate instructional language.